Last Updated on

 1. Solid Foods

-The protein component in the Formula milk can cause constipation in your baby and sometimes changing the brand for one with different ingredient composition might help the situation.
+The protein component in formula milk can cause constipation in your baby and sometimes changing the brand for one with different ingredient composition might help the situation.
 Contrary to common belief, the iron in formula milk hasn’t been found to attribute to constipation.

-Although your newborn baby may be primarily on fluid diet, given that she is exclusively on breastfeed or formula milk.
-She may still not be getting sufficient fluid to help her stay hydrated.
+Although your newborn baby may be primarily on fluid diet, given that he is exclusively on breastfeed or formula milk.
+He may still not get sufficient fluid to stay hydrated.
 In such cases, the water content from the bowels is absorbed into the body, in turn, hardening the poop.
-It would help offering her a few sips of water or juice after the feeds to ensure that she stays well hydrated.
+Offering a few sips of water or juice after feeding sessions can ensure that your baby stays well hydrated.
 Although in babies younger than six months, only breast milk or formula is advisable, for a constipated child, this remedy might provide some respite.

 4. Milk Protein Allergies

 The ingredients of dairy consumed by the mother can pass on to the child who might have milk protein intolerance.
-This could lead her to be constipated.
+This could cause the baby to be constipated.

 5. Hormonal Imbalance